leanprover/theorem_proving_in_lean4/propositions_and_proofs.md

 ```

 Here, the ``axiom`` declaration postulates the existence of an
-element of the given type and may compromise logical consistent.
+element of the given type and may compromise logical consistency.
 For
 example, we can use it to postulate the empty type `False` has an
 element.